 Rehabilitation and Movement Sciences

-We have Physical Therapy programs in two locations, Blackwood and Newark.
-Faculty are national and international leaders in the field of physical therapy.
+Faculty in these programs are national and international leaders in their field.
 They are committed to offering students opportunities for scholarship, research and professional leadership.
 Scholarly work by faculty and students is regularly accepted for dissemination at national and international conferences, and by top journals in our faculty members’ fields of expertise.

 Department Chair: Alma S. Merians, PT, Ph.D.

 Vice Chair: Nancy R. Kirsch, PT, DPT, PhD, FAPTA